Saket-Kr/ML-Prep/README.md

 Low recall, high precision:This shows that we miss a lot of positive examples (high FN) but those we predict as positive are indeed positive (low FP)

 **F-measure**: (2 * Recall * Precision) / (Recall + Precision)
 Since we have two measures (Precision and Recall) it helps to have a measurement that represents both of them.
 We calculate an F-measure which uses Harmonic Mean in place of Arithmetic Mean as it punishes the extreme values more.
 The F-Measure will always be nearer to the smaller value of Precision or Recall.

+srk h20